Basti: Medicated Enema Therapy

 General Indications for Basti:

-General Contra-Indications for Basti (include but are not limited to the following):
+General Contra-Indications for Basti (are not limited to the following):

 Enema therapy should not be used if the patient is suffering from diarrhoea, bleeding of the rectum, chronic indigestion, breathlessness, diabetes, fever, emaciation, severe anaemia, pulmonary tuberculosis, old age or for children below the age of seven years.